-Please use the link above to update your contact information with us.
+Please use the link below to update your contact information with us.
 In order to further improve our ability to communicate with you regarding information related to this association and the profession, we need to have multiple means of contacting our members.
 To that end we are working to update our contact records to include both a home and work email.
 Thanks for helping us out!

 What are Students

 [engineering design] Thinking?

 Click here to download and view the Thursday's keynote speaker's presentation from the 2013 TEEAP sTEm Conference!

 Pennsylvania is a member state of the ITEEA's STEM Center for Teaching & Learning Consortium through partnership with California Univ. of PA, Millersville Univ., PA Dept. of Environmental Protection, the TEEAP and the Delaware Valley Industrial Resource Center (DVIRC).
 Schools across PA have free access to Engineering byDesign™ products.
 If you are interested in accessing it you need to accept the Licensing & Distribution Agreement and fill out the web form by clicking here.
 Once your request is received the URL to the PA page will be sent to you.

 Thank you to everyone who attended the 2013 TEEAP Conference!
 We encourage you to consider presenting at next year's conference on November 7th & 8th, 2013.
 Visit our Conference page for some information concerning the 2013 Conference as well as the form to sign up to present at next year's conference.
 Information for the 2014 Conference will be available during July of 2014.